Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/EMG_processing_and_ML.md

 To ensure model generalization and prevent overfitting, the dataset was split based on the repetition index of each movement.
 Repetitions 0, 1, 3, 4, and 6 were designated as training data (Train), while repetitions 2 and 5 were reserved as testing data (Test) to evaluate model performance.

 # 4. Signal Processing and Feature Extraction
-To extract features, initially, the continuous EMG signal is segmented using a sliding window technique (windows of 400 samples with a step size of 100), and a rich set of time-domain and time-frequency domain features is extracted from each window.
+To extract features, initially, the continuous sEMG signal is segmented using a sliding window technique (windows of 400 samples with a step size of 100), and a rich set of time-domain and time-frequency domain features is extracted from each window.
 In this phase, for each 400-sample window, the mean value of the target joint angles is defined as the ground-truth label for that window.

 # 4.1.
 Time-Domain Features
 Due to their low computational complexity, time-domain features play a key role in real-time processing of biological signals.
 Assuming $x_i$ is the signal amplitude at the $i$-th sample and $N$ is the length of the time window, the following features are extracted: